Living in The Governors Club: Celebrities, Golf, & Real Estate

 While Brentwood is not known for its thriving nightlife scene, as it is a quieter neighborhood with a focus on restaurants, parks, and daytime activities, it is an easy commute to downtown Nashville, a city that harbors an overwhelming variety of entertainment and vibrant nightlife.

-The Things To Do
+What Are The Top Things To Do In The Governors Club?

 There are plenty of amenities offered directly within The Governors Club - a huge perk of residing in this community.

 Golf enthusiasts can try out the 18-hole course, designed by golf legend Arnold Palmer, and located on a sprawling 200 acres.
 Additionally, this club offers a full driving range and 2 putting greens to provide golfers with extra opportunities to fine-tune their skills.
 Never golfed before?
 Not to worry, instructors are available for every age and skill level.

 Families, couples, and retirees alike especially enjoy relaxing at the club’s luxurious pool and cabana bar.
 A small splash pool is available for children and lifeguards are constantly on duty to put the minds of anxious parents at ease.

 Residents of the Governors Club can also meander the walking trails winding amongst the 618-acre property, relax by the lake pavilion and go fishing, play a game of tennis, or work out at the Smokehouse Fitness Center.